hlizjones/flexpath-syntax-variables-data-types-exercises/README.md

-### Summary of JavaScript Concepts Covered in this Module
+### Summary of JavaScript Concepts Covered in These Exercises

 1. **JavaScript Syntax**: